rcardin/rcardin.github.io/_drafts/pimp-my-library-pattern.markdown

 summary: "Which is the main problem you have as a developer when you use libraries that you don't own?
 You can't change them.
 If something is missing in the public API of a library, there is no chance to extend it.
 Using some good old object-oriented programming, you can overcome this problem writing a lot of boilerplate code.
 In the JVM ecosystem, modern programming languages, such as Scala, Kotlin or Groovy, try to give a solution to library extension, the Pimp My Library Pattern."
 social-share: true
 social-title: "The Pimp My Library Pattern"
-social-tags: "functional, Programming, Java, Scala, Kotlin, Groovy"
+social-tags: "functional, Programming, Java, Scala, Kotlin"
 math: false
 ---